 Foreign exchange gains and losses arising from translation are included in the statement of profit or loss and other comprehensive income.
-Foreign exchange gains and losses relating to the financial assets and liabilities carried at fair value through profit or loss ("FVTPL") are presented in the statement of profit or loss and other comprehensive income within 'Other income'.
+Foreign exchange gains and losses relating to the financial assets and liabilities carried at fair value through profit or loss are presented in the statement of profit or loss and other comprehensive income within 'Net income from financial instruments at FVTPL'.